oterodiaz/dwm/README.md

 + focusadjacenttag      - Pretty self explanatory
 + keychain              - Bind key chords emacs style
 + anybar                - Adds the ability to use lemonbar or polybar instead of the default bar
++ ipc                   - Communicate with dwm through the shell (for polybar)

 # Dependencies
 You will need the following packages in order to build this fork: